kashfifahim/CrossComputeTutorials/Chapter-2-Using-Batch-Folder-To-Set-Input-Values/README.md

 Finally, let's configure our ```script``` section.

-Before going any further, let's activate the virtual environment which has the CrossCompute package installed.
-With that environment activated, let's run ```crosscompute``` together with our ```autoamte.yml``` file.
+With our ```automate.yml``` file ready to go, now is a good time to activate the virtual environment that holds the ```crosscompute``` package.
+Refer to the ["How to Install CrossCompute"](https://github.com/kashfifahim/CrossComputeTutorials/tree/main/Chapter-1-How-To-Install-CrossCompute) tutorial for an indepth walkthrouhg on how to set up your virtual environment.

+With our virtual environment activated, let us go ahead and run ```crosscompute autoamte.yml```.

 What should you see?
 In the terminal you should see the local address where your automation is being served.